kree-nickm/MeLeeCMS/docs/rst/installation.rst

   - Fallbacks are provided for features that require PHP7.

-- Apache 2
+- Apache 2.4

-  - If you use other HTTP software such as nginx, you'll have to figure out how to replicate the function of the .htaccess files yourself.
+  - If you use other HTTP software such as nginx, you'll have to figure out how to replicate the function of the .htaccess file yourself.

 - MySQL >= 5.7.8